Lüscher color test

 The Lüscher color test is a psychological test invented by Max Lüscher in Basel, Switzerland, first published in 1947 in German and first translated to English in 1969.
 The simplest form of the test instructs a subject to order a series of 8 colors in order of preference.
-This test claims that the order of preference can reveal characteristics of the subject's personality.
+This test claims that the order of preference can reveal characteristics of the subject's personality, but many modern psychologists consider it to be an example of the Barnum effect, where vague statements are assumed to be more meaningful then they actually are.
 The simplicity of the test has allowed it to be heavily tested.

 History

 Lüscher developed his color test during his doctoral studies at the University of Basel.
 He first published the idea at the first World Congress of Psychology in Lausanne in 1947 and later as his thesis in 1949, titled "Color as a Psychological Means of Examination".
 After expanding and publishing his ideas throughout the next 2 decades, the test gained widespread popularity as it was first translated to English in the 1969 + 1971 editions.